wusai2333/trib/doc/labs.md

-It would be good practice for you to periodically commit your code into your `triblab` git repo. **Only commited files in that `triblab` will be submitted for grading**, so even if you aren't using the git repository for your own version control (pro tip: use it), you need to commit all of your files at least once right before before turning in.
+It would be good practice for you to periodically commit your code into your `triblab` git repo. **Only commited files in that `triblab` will be submitted for grading**, so even if you aren't using the git repository for your own version control (pro tip: use it), you will need to commit all of your files at least once right before before turning in.
 If you've never used git before, make sure you understand what this means before trying to submit your code.

 ## Lab Roadmap

 - **Lab 1**.
-Wrap the key-value storage service with RPC, so that a remote client can store data remotely.
+Wrap the key-value storage service with RPC so that a remote client can store data remotely.
 - **Lab 2**.
-Reimplement the Tribbler service, splitting the current Tribbler logic into stateless scalable front-ends and scalable key-value storage back-ends.
+Reimplement the Tribbler service, splitting the current Tribbler logic into stateless scalable front-ends and scalable key-value store back-ends.
 The front-ends will call the back-ends via the RPC mechanism implemented in Lab 1.
-When this lab is done, we should have both the front-end and the back-end scalable.
+When this lab is done, you will have made both the front-end and the back-end scalable.
 - **Lab 3**.
 We make the back-ends fault-tolerent with replication and by using techniques like distributed hash tables.
 At the end of this lab,